 - The Empire State Building (http://www.esbnyc.com/)

 - The Schomburg Center for Research in Black Culture (https://www.nypl.org/locations/schomburg)

 - Rockefeller Center (http://www.rockefellercenter.com/)

 - The Metropolitan Museum of Art (http://www.metmuseum.org/)

 - The Guggenheim Museum (http://www.guggenheim.org/)

 - The Whitney Museum of American Art (https://www.whitney.org/)

 - The American Museum of Natural History (http://www.amnh.org/).

-- For some lesser-known treasures and events in the city, please check out the “Public Summer Events in New York City” link on the 2019 Annual Meeting webpage, https://www.sssp1.org/index.cfm/m/768/Public_Summer_Events_in_New_York_City/.
+- For some lesser-known treasures and events in the City, please check out the “Public Summer Events in New York City” link, https://www.sssp1.org/index.cfm/m/768/Public_Summer_Events_in_New_York_City/.